tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_new_endpoint_to_doc.md

 </div>
 {% endraw %}

+You can see that the information here is unstructured and hard to scan.
+By structuring the API reference information into five standard sections, the information will take more shape and be more readable.

 {% include random_ad2.html %}

 ## Next steps

-Jump into the [API reference tutorial overview](docapis_api_reference_tutorial_overview.html) for an overview of the five steps we'll cover in creating the API reference topic for this new endpoint.
+Let's jump into the [API reference tutorial overview](docapis_api_reference_tutorial_overview.html) for an overview of the five steps we'll cover in creating the API reference topic for this new endpoint.